daniellangnet/mt-gtm-outbound-agent/README.md

 ## Running
 All run commands below are executed from the repo root with the virtual environment activated.

+- Start local Temporal Server
+  - Use this method for local development.
+Make sure to use the localhost setings in your env file
+  - `temporal server start-dev`

 - Start the worker (listens on your configured task queue):
   - `python -m scripts.run_worker`